solid-contrib/solid-tutorial-angular/chapter1.md

 ## Introduction

-In this tutorial we will cover how to build a simple client side hello world app using the SoLiD framework.
+In this tutorial we will cover how to build a simple client side hello world app using the [Solid](https://github.com/solid) framework.

 *What you will learn*